 “I went from an All-Star player to the MVP.
 I’ll never put myself in the category of Kobe Bryant and Tim Duncan, but I think those teams were special.
 I think we led the league in scoring every year I was there.
 I’m not trying to defend myself, but at that time, although I averaged between 15-18 pts, I would close games and score in the 4th quarter a lot more.
 I still came from the school of being a pass-first point guard, so I was never I got to get 25 tonight, I wanted our team to flourish.
 I wanted guys to feel good and get easy buckets and step up when I had to.
 Those were special years when I took a jump as a player and became more of a threat in every way, but I also got to play with the team that played very well and needed someone to create for them so they could finish.
 It was a perfect fit that highlighted my game and their games, and collectively we were very difficult to control.”Steve Nash, All The Smoke

-Reading between the lines, Nash believes he earned those MVP trophies in both years he got them.
+Reading between the lines, Nash believes he earned those MVP trophies in both seasons when he got them.
 Well, let’s put some things in context.
 In 2003-04 the Suns had a core of Amar’ e Stoudemire, Shawn Marion, and Joe Johnson.
 They won 29 games that year and were far away from any serious contention for the playoffs.
 Fast forward to the next season when the only significant additions to the roster were Steve Nash and Quentin Richardson.
-The suns won 62 games and were number one seed in the West.
+The suns won 62 games and were the number one seed in the West.
 So they went from picking 7th in the draft to having the best record in the league.
 Not taking away from Quentin, but he wasn’t nearly a difference-maker as Nash.
 He finished the season averaging 15.5 PPG and 11.5 APG and was the heart and soul of the team.

-Next year, Joe Johnson gets traded to Atalanta and their leading scorer Amar’e Stoudamire played all but three games to knee surgery.
-The Suns acquired guys like Raja Bell and Boris Diaw, but people were doubtful about them compensating the absence of Amar’ e and Joe.
+Next year, Joe Johnson gets traded to Atalanta, and their leading scorer Amar’e Stoudamire played all but three games to knee surgery.
+The Suns acquired guys like Raja Bell and Boris Diaw, but people were doubtful about them compensating for the absence of Amar’ e and Joe.
 So what did Nash do?
 He bumped his scoring average to 18.8 PPG while joining the elite 50-40-90 club.
-Oh, and btw, he was still giving you 10.5 APG, while leading his team to 54 wins and the second seed in the West.
+Oh, and btw, he was still giving you 10.5 APG while leading his team to 54 wins and the second seed in the West.

 There isn’t an established criterion when deciding the MVP.
 However, the same parameters are being considered over the years of voting.
-It’s a combination of individual performance, team success, and historical relevance as we saw with Westbrook.
+It’s a combination of individual performance, team success, and historical relevance, as we saw with Westbrook.
 It isn’t about having the best record, but it’s about having a better team season than projected.
 It’s about overachieving or staying at the level expected.
 Nash fits all the parameters.
 His team overachieved, considering the injury to Amar’ e and moves that they’ve made.
 He led the league in assists and improved as a scorer while shooting historical percentages.